- Center for Italian Studies

-The Graduate Romanic Association, the graduate student organization of the Department of Romance Languages, works to enhance the general welfare of graduate students in both intellectual and practical terms.
-This group helps to organize Department-sponsored lectures and colloquia, organizes an annual graduate student colloquium, and publishes a journal of its proceedings.
+The French Italian Romanic Society (FIGS), the graduate student organization of the French and Italian Divisions of the Department of Romance Languages, works to enhance the general welfare of graduate students in both intellectual and practical terms.
+This group helps to organize Department-sponsored lectures and colloquia, and organizes an annual graduate student colloquium.

 The Department of Romance Languages occupies the fifth floor of Williams Hall, with a seminar room for Romance Languages graduate classes, a graduate lounge, and a computer lab, as well as the Cherpack Lounge, where faculty and graduate students meet informally, and where lectures and colloquia sponsored by the Department are held.

 "...and they gatered 'round -whilst lunching- to favored passages from Pavese's Tra donne sole..." - quoted from Joe Saverio.
 Italian and French graduate students and faculty in the Graduate Lounge.